 Local and regional governments

 Cyclos4Pro introduces innovations to help regional and local authorities to stimulate their economies.
-They can channel existing funds and expenses through a local payment environment in which innovative tools help to increase the local multiplier.
+They can channel existing funds and expenses through a regional/local payment environment in order to increase the local economic multiplier.
 The software also provides tools to create more and cheaper credits for local SMEs.
 Cyclos is used worldwide by many NGOs and governments.
 Below some examples are mentioned.

 The Bristol Pound is the UK’s first city wide currency.
 The local Credit Union, a formal financial institution, manages the Cyclos accounts.
-The Bristol City Council accepts Bristol Pounds for local taxes, while the Mayor makes a strong statement of support by accepting no less than 100% of his salary in local Pounds.
+The Bristol City Council accepts Bristol Pounds for local taxes.
+During the first years, the Mayor made a strong statement of support by accepting no less than 100% of his salary in local Pounds.
 Unfortunately, Bristol has been struggling to finance itself with the business model they were using.
 Luckily a software company could provide a big financial contribution, this means that the Bristol pound will end the use of Cyclos and start using the software of the donor.